-Developer-focused release notes; learn what new capabilities for both Web sites and add-ons arrive in each version of Firefox.
+Developer-focused release notes; learn what new capabilities for both websites and add-ons arrive in each version of Firefox.

 Firefox is available in five channels.

 This is a version of Firefox tailored for developers.
-Every six weeks, we take the features in Firefox Nightly that are stable enough and create a new version of Firefox Developer Edition.
+Firefox Developer Edition has all the latest developer tools that have reached beta.
 We also add some extra features for developers that are only available in this channel.
 It uses its own path and profile, so that you can run it alongside Release or Beta Firefox.

-After spending six weeks in Firefox Developer Edition, we take the features that are stable enough, and create a new version of Firefox Beta.
+Every four weeks, we take the features that are stable enough, and create a new version of Firefox Beta.
 Firefox Beta builds are for Firefox enthusiasts to test what's destined to become the next released Firefox version.